davidgiga1993/mixing-station-docs/docs/layers.md

 In the following example I'm adding 3x `Ch 1` but with different target mixes.
 As you can see in the mixer view, each fader now controls the send level to the selected mix.

 ![Target Mix Example](gif/layer-target-mix.gif)

+## Sends on Fader
+On the right side you can select which mixes should be shown in the sends on fader list of the app.
+It is also possible to change the order of the items.

+You can reset the configuration to the default using the top menu.